cooperka/celebrain/wiki_fetch/README.md

 A simple Elixir app to fetch data from the Wikipedia API.

-Static data can then be consumed by the Celebrain app.
+Static data can then be consumed by the Neuro Name app.

 ## Usage